UMD: A Globally Connected University

 Dr. Dana Fisher, associate professor of sociology and director of the Program for Society and the Environment

-Toward a Framework for Understanding Urban Environmental Stewardship in the United States and France
+Toward a Framework for Understanding Urban Environmental Stewardship in the United States and France (with the LADYSS MRU, University of Paris)

 In association with the Laboratory of Social Dynamics and Spatial Reconstruction (LADYSS), a Mixed Research Unit of the University of Paris 1, Paris 7, Paris 8, and Paris 10, Fisher's project will create a collaborative program to study urban environmental stewardship across cities in the United States and France.
 Her work will be one of the first global comparative research projects on this subject and will also establish a new collaboration between the social scientists at these institutions.